 Amsterdam is one of the greatest small cities in the world.
 From Amsterdam canals to world-famous Amsterdam museums and historical Amsterdam sights, it is one of the most romantic and beautiful cities in Europe.
 Canal cruises are a popular way to see the city from the perspective of its canals.

 Amsterdam is also a city of tolerance and diversity.
 It has all the advantages of a big city: rich culture, lively Amsterdam nightlife, international restaurants, good transport - but is quiet, and largely thanks to its extensive canals, has a little road traffic.
 In this city your destination is never far away, but get a bike for an authentic local experience.
+And if you are staying for longer, consider a daytrip from Amsterdam to see also the surrounding towns and villages.
+They are full of attractions.
 To know more about Amsterdam you can read some basic facts and info.

-Following ten years of renovation, the Rijksmuseum in Amsterdam, one of the world's great museums, reopened in April 2013.
-Opening it was one of the last official tasks of HM Queen Beatrix prior to the accession of Her son, Crown Prince Willem-Alexander, as King of the Netherlands on April 30, 2013.
-The Rijksmuseum, with its magnificent exhibit of more than 8000 works, including those of the masters Rembrandt, Vermeer, and van Ruysdael, remains one of Amsterdam's must-see attractions.
+Following ten years of attentive renovation, the Rijksmuseum in Amsterdam, one of the world's great museums, was reopened in April 2013 by HM Queen Beatrix prior to the accession of Her son Willem-Alexander as the King of the Netherlands.
+The Rijksmuseum with its magnificent exhibit of more than 8000 works, including those of masters Rembrandt, Vermeer and Rubens, is today one of Amsterdam must-see attractions.

 Coffeeshops in Holland are allowed to sell small amounts of cannabis and are strictly regulated and taxed.
 Furthermore, coffeeshops must not sell to anyone under 18 and they must not sell more than 5g to any customer.
 Hard drugs are strictly prohibited.
 Pictures of coffee shops